nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 description: Every month I curate the music that help me concentrate, create and feel, in a music playlist series called "Cherry Pick".
 ---

 My goal with this article is to help you learn React.
-We will create a small application that displays tweets.
+We will create a small twitter clone.
+I will guide you how to build your own app step-by-step and I will try to teach you all the little details you need to get started.

-If you never tried React, this will be a good article for you.
+If you never tried React before in your life, this will be a good starting point for you.
 If you know already the basics of React, you may find this article boring at least.

-Feel free to submit fixes via pull requests or to create issues in the GitHub repo.

-You can find GitHub repo: [https://github.com/nicotsou/react-twitter](https://github.com/nicotsou/react-twitter).
+You can fork my GitHub repo: [@nicotsou/react-twitter](https://github.com/nicotsou/react-twitter).

+Found something strange?
+You can suggest changes by creating [issues](https://github.com/nicotsou/react-twitter/issues).
+Pull requests are also welcomed.
+This tutorial is also available in my [blog repo](https://github.com/nicotsou/nicotsou.com/blob/master/content/blog/react-twitter-clone/index.md).

 To follow this guide you must have [Node.js](https://nodejs.org/en/) installed.
+Any version above `v10` will work just fine.

+One last thing.
+For making my tutorials easier to read, I always remove the `;` semicolons in my code snippets.
+In spite of the fact that they are not really needed, you will find them in the actual project.

+Ready to write some code?
+OK, let's go! 🐤 🤩

 ## Create a React application